Division: Student Affairs

 |FULL STATEMENT OF AUTHORITY|

 This policy pertains to faculty, staff, currently enrolled students, and residential students.
 However, the university may need to respond to the death of people who are associated with it, but not students or employees.
 The Office of Alumni Relations should be notified in the case of a death of an alumnus.
 In the case of a prospective student, the Office of Admissions should be contacted.
 That office will de-activate the prospective student's record on the student information system and notify the Offices of University Housing, Financial Aid, and Business to discontinue mailings to the student's residence.
-If a person associated with the Oregon Military Academy, or English Language Studies Center dies, Campus Public Safety will contact the appropriate person in these agencies.

 I. Death Off Campus